 FAQs

-Answer) As per the revised pattern, the SNAP exam 2020 will be of a duration of 1 hour.
+Answer) As per the revised pattern, the SNAP exam 2023 will be 1 hour.

 Answer) The three sections of the SNAP 2020 exam include: